gorkxbt/bondedapp2/README.md

 ## License

-© 2025 Bonded.
+© 2025 MyBuddy.
 All rights reserved.